Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

 • Collagen is the most abundant protein in our bodies, made up of various amino acids.
 It’s found within connective tissue and is responsible for giving structure to the body’s skin, hair, nails, bones, ligaments, and tendons.
 Most importantly, it provides the skin cells’ strength and volume.

 • Elastin is another protein found within the dermis and connective tissue.
-It has an elastic property which enables skin cells to resume their shape and ‘snap back’ after being stretched, contracted, poked or pinched.
+It has an elastic property which enables skin cells to resume their shape and ‘snap back’ after being stretched, contracted, poked, or pinched.

 The subcutis (or bottom layer of skin) hosts sweat glands, loose connective tissue, and most importantly, fat.
 When this fatty layer is reduced, it can cause crow’s feet, wrinkling, and overall sagging.

-Altogether, the three levels of the skin are made up of various components, including water, protein, lipids, minerals, chemicals, and enzymes.
-These elements are constantly in flux throughout the course of our lives—for better or worse.
+These elements are constantly in flux throughout the course of our lives.
 As we age, the biological changes within our skin cells are what cause crow’s feet and other wrinkled skin across our body.
 The genetic alterations that lead to crow’s feet include:

-1. Protein Breakdown
+Protein Breakdown

 Over time, our body loses its ability to produce and break down certain proteins, causing their presence to gradually shrink.
 Collagen typically accounts for 75% of the skin organ, but as this ratio decreases, our skin loses its support and suppleness.
 Collagen fibers supply the scaffolding to hold skin up, and an enzyme called collagenase (part of a larger group of Matrix MetalloProteinases or MMP enzymes) assists by breaking down old or damaged collagen so new proteins can take its place.
-While we’re young, collagen breaks down at the same rate it’s produced, but as we age, production slows while degradation increases.
-The net result is less new collagen and decreased existing collagen.

 Similar to collagen, elastin production is also influenced by time and elements.
 With age, elastin doesn’t retract as much once stretched.
 Like an old rubber band, it remains lax instead of snapping back, causing crow’s feet to droop along the outer eye area.
 Learn how you can combat this and more with these additional tips to look younger.

-2. Less Fat
+Less Fat

 Natural aging decreases the fat within the subcutis.
 When fat is lost on the face, it reduces facial volume, meaning there’s less surface ratio for the skin to cover.
 We still have the same amount of skin, however, which causes the tissue to drape over itself and create folds or wrinkles.
-Gravity can also be added to the list of crow’s feet causes since weakened skin without support will simply sag downwards.

-3. Sebum Reduction
+Sebum Reduction

 The older we get, the slower our sebaceous glands produce sebum.
 Sebum is the sticky, secreted oil intended to form a protective barrier around the skin—the body’s largest organ—by retaining moisture and shielding against free radicals.
 Moisture is a key element to preventing crow’s feet; when skin is dry and brittle, it’s more prone to structural manipulation.

-4. Fewer GAG’s
+Fewer GAG’s

 Glycosaminoglycans (GAGs) are water-binding sugar molecules within the fluid matrix found between the dermis and epidermis.
 They’re responsible for giving skin its plumpness by filling the space between collagen and elastin fibers, providing support and keeping them plump and upright.
-In addition to protein, fat, and oil, GAGs are another factor behind what causes crow’s feet and is affected by age.
-With less water and volume, skin eventually becomes ‘deflated’, so to speak, and more prone to causing crow’s feet.

-What causes crow’s feet, in particular, are the wrinkles due to motion and muscle movement—as opposed to the wrinkles at rest, which appear regardless of motion and are caused by intrinsic and photoaging.
+What causes crow’s feet, in particular, are the wrinkles due to motion and muscle movement — as opposed to the wrinkles at rest, which appear regardless of motion and are caused by intrinsic and photoaging.
 At a certain point, based on various factors discussed in depth below, the repeated movements eventually create deep enough wrinkles that appear even when no expression is made.
-With contextual knowledge as to how wrinkles form, you’ll be savvier regarding how to get rid of crow’s feet and prevent them from occurring in the first place.
-Some of the aging processes are inevitable, while others can be exacerbated by lifestyle choices and the environment.
-Let’s take a look at how to prevent crow’s feet by applying knowledge of wrinkle formation.

 What Age Do You Get Crow’s Feet?

-After learning about crow’s feet you may be curios about when they begin to develop.
+After learning about crow’s feet you may be curious about when they begin to develop.
 As stated in this article, these expression lines tend to develop between the ages of twenty and thirty.
 However, you may want to consider that the given age range is a suggestion, crow’s feet can form at any age depending on:

 If you want to delay the process of crow’s feet you may want to consider implementing a strong skincare regimen.